WarzoneMC/tgm/README.md

 1. We use [Lombok](https://projectlombok.org/).
 Make sure you have the Lombok plugin installed on your preferred IDE.

 2. We use maven.
 Like any other maven project, run `mvn clean install` in the top-level folder to generate the required libraries.

+## Documentation

+In order to use this plugin for its intended purpose, you must configure maps compatiable with its native gamemodes.
+To view a list of modules you may use through this plugin and its gamemodes, view our Documentation repository [here](https://github.com/WarzoneMC/Docs).
+As you develop your own fork of this plugin, we recommend forking our Docs and adding onto them as a base to keep track of your own developed features.